axiomiety/axiomiety.github.io/llog/cisco_ios.markdown

 This is identical to `show cdp entry *`.

 There's a non proprietary discovery protocol called Link Layer Discovery Protocol (802.1AB).

+#### Host table

+You can add a static mapping:

+    SW_SUBNET_B(config)#ip host RT_SALES 192.168.1.17
+    SW_SUBNET_B(config)#do show hosts
+    Default Domain is not set
+    Name/address lookup uses domain service
+    Name servers are 255.255.255.255

+    Codes: UN - unknown, EX - expired, OK - OK, ?? - revalidate
+           temp - temporary, perm - permanent
+                  NA - Not Applicable None - Not defined

+                  Host                      Port  Flags      Age Type   Address(es)
+                  RT_SALES                  None  (perm, OK)  0   IP      192.168.1.17

+`perm` means the entry was added manually, and `temp` means it was resolved by DNS.

+Removal is done via `no ip host`.

+#### DNS

+    SW_SUBNET_A(config)#ip domain-lookup
+    SW_SUBNET_A(config)#ip name-server ?
+     A.B.C.D  Domain server IP address
+      SW_SUBNET_A(config)#ip name-server 192.168.1.11
+      SW_SUBNET_A(config)#end
+      SW_SUBNET_A#
+      %SYS-5-CONFIG_I: Configured from console by console

+      SW_SUBNET_A#ping foo
+      Translating "foo"...domain server (192.168.1.11)
+      Type escape sequence to abort.
+      Sending 5, 100-byte ICMP Echos to 192.168.1.1, timeout is 2 seconds:
+      !!!!!
+      Success rate is 100 percent (5/5), round-trip min/avg/max = 0/0/1 ms

+You can see it resolved `foo` via our DNS (192.168.1.11).
+A `show hosts` will list the entry (as `temp`, as it is not static):

+    SW_SUBNET_A#show hos
+    Default Domain is not set
+    Name/address lookup uses domain service
+    Name servers are 192.168.1.11

+    Codes: UN - unknown, EX - expired, OK - OK, ?? - revalidate
+           temp - temporary, perm - permanent
+                  NA - Not Applicable None - Not defined

+                  Host                      Port  Flags      Age Type   Address(es)
+                  foo                       None  (temp, OK)  0   IP      192.168.1.1

+Technically you should add `ip domain-name yourdomain` so as not to type fully qualified domain names (like `foo.yourdomain.com`).

+#### Debug

+Enable in privileged mode with `debug ?`.
+A `debug all` will be a drag on system resources.

+    SW_SUBNET_A#debug ip icmp
+    ICMP packet debugging is on
+    SW_SUBNET_A#ping foo

+    Type escape sequence to abort.
+    Sending 5, 100-byte ICMP Echos to 192.168.1.1, timeout is 2 seconds:
+    !
+    ICMP: echo reply rcvd, src 192.168.1.1, dst 192.168.1.2 !
+    ICMP: echo reply rcvd, src 192.168.1.1, dst 192.168.1.2 !
+    ICMP: echo reply rcvd, src 192.168.1.1, dst 192.168.1.2 !
+    ICMP: echo reply rcvd, src 192.168.1.1, dst 192.168.1.2 !
+    Success rate is 100 percent (5/5), round-trip min/avg/max = 0/0/1 ms

+    SW_SUBNET_A#
+    ICMP: echo reply rcvd, src 192.168.1.1, dst 192.168.1.2